anshulkhare7/productivity-tools/intellij-keyboard-shorcuts.md

 * **psfi + Tab** `public static final int`
 * **Ctrl + J** Show options for code templates in the current context

-_Note: You can create live templates and Postfix expression settings to creat your own_
+_Note: Use live templates and Postfix expression settings to creat your custom code generation_

 ### Editing - Code completion